 The Silent Child hits the Telly

-Oscar winning short film The Silent Child (2017) is due to be shown on BBC 1 on Good Friday (30th March, 2018) at 19:00 (GMT) giving UK viewers the first chance to watch it.
+Oscar winning The Silent Child (2017) is due to be shown on BBC 1 on Good Friday (30th March, 2018) at 19:00 (GMT) giving UK viewers the first chance to watch it.
 And watch it you should.

 Written and directed by ex-Hollyoaks stars Rachel Shenton and Chris Overton, the 20-minute film tells of a young deaf girl who struggles to communicate in a middle-class family.
 From start to finish, The Silent Child is simply and emotionally powerful.
 Loaded with many themes from neglect, unawareness and social care, it encapsulates the struggles of children – and people – who are unable to hear.